 Recognizing that both students and employers are the beneficiaries of our programs, the college's mission is to offer programs in business, healthcare administration and hospitality today that will contribute to future organizational success.
-In this regard, the business programs are designed to develop student capacity and a commitment to adapt to a fast-changing, competitive and increasingly global and diverse business environment.
-In turn, employers benefit from graduates who possess the knowledge, skills and ethical/social background to contribute immediately to an organization's success and grow as the organization grows.
+In this regard, our undergraduate and graduate programs develop student capacity and a commitment to adapt to a fast-changing, competitive and increasingly global and diverse business environment.
+In turn, employers benefit from graduates who know their stuff, work hard, know how to think and play well with others.
 Success in meeting this mission depends upon student learning promoted by effective teaching, taking advantage of state-of-the-art facilities and technology that support well designed programs connected to the region.

-Your desire to make a difference adds a dimension of excellence to the successes we report in bringing exceptional business education and business assistance to Southeast Missouri.
-To this end, a number of investment opportunities exist that enhance teaching and promote student learning, support scholarly work that is relevant to the economic development of southeast Missouri, and extend the scope of the college's outreach to for-profit and not-for-profit organizations located throughout the University's service region.
+Your desire to make a difference adds a dimension of excellence to the successes we report in bringing exceptional academic programs and our expertise to Southeast Missouri.
+To this end, a number of investment opportunities exist that enhance teaching promote student learning, support scholarly work that is relevant to the economic development of southeast Missouri, and extend the scope of the college's outreach to for-profit and not-for-profit organizations located throughout the University's service region.
 These investment opportunities include

 Ninety percent of Southeast business graduates complete a business internship or similar experience-based component as part of their degree program.
 More than 90 percent of the business graduates tell us that the business program improved their communication skills, leadership skills and teamwork skills.
-The placement rate for business graduates approaches 100 percent and campus recruiters tell us that our students are better prepared, more knowledgeable and display stronger communication skills than the typical undergraduate student interviewed on other college campuses.
+The placement rate for business graduates consistently exceeds 90 percent and campus recruiters tell us that our students are better prepared, more knowledgeable and display stronger communication skills than the typical undergraduate student interviewed on other college campuses.

 Teaching and learning remain a "teacher-exciting-a-student thing."
 Because the Harrison College of Business benefits from 47 academically well-trained and experienced, full-time faculty members, the student body continues to improve in terms of its business preparation.
-Ninety percent of the college's faculty possess, or are pursuing, the doctoral degree.
-Among the business faculty, 45 percent hold the rank of full-professor and 55 percent hold tenure.
-The faculty is diverse - 17 percent is minority, 36 percent is female and 17 percent is foreign-born.
+Ninety percent of the college's faculty possess the doctoral degree.
+Eighty percent of the full time faculty are tenured or on a tenure track appointment.
+The faculty is diverse - 15 percent is minority, 42 percent is female and 17 percent is foreign-born.

 Today, the typical business faculty member brings 15 years of teaching experience into the classroom.
-Recent hires have graduated from doctoral programs at the University of Texas, University of Florida, University of Mississippi, The University of Memphis, Wayne State University, University of Arkansas, and the University of Central Florda.
+Recent hires have graduated from doctoral programs at the University of South Florida, Mississippi State University, the University of Mississippi, St. Louis University and Texas Tech University.
 Alumni assign a grade of B+ to the quality of teaching they received, with 25 percent of alumni assigning a grade of A to the quality of teaching.
 On a national survey of business programs, the college was ranked in the 80th percentile on the "extent and quality of skills training," and ranked at the 60th percentile on "faculty and instruction for courses in the major."

 Our state-of-the-art Robert A. Dempster Hall promotes student learning and success.
 Dempster Hall provides students and faculty with a professional atmosphere, access to the latest technology and an environment that enhances teaching and promotes learning about the changing practices of business.
 Every classroom is connected to the University's information network, bringing the world to our students via the Internet, live cable TV and direct satellite feeds.
 Students are able to develop their communication skills using electronic presentation capabilities provided through a special presentation laboratory to produce professional quality materials.

-Two interactive television classrooms broadcast Harrison College of Business courses to those who, because of distance or family/work responsibilities, are not able to attend classes on Southeast's main campus.
-More than 60 business courses are available on the Web.
-Now it is possible to complete the BSBA degree program, the BS in Healthcare Mangement degree program, the MBA degree program, the MS-Management degree program and HS-Healthcare Management degree program - without stepping foot onto Southeast's main campus.
+An interactive television classroom provides the capability to broadcast Harrison College courses to those who, because of distance or family/work responsibilities, are not able to attend classes on Southeast's main campus.
+More than 50 Harrison courses are available online each term.
+Now it is possible to complete the BSBA in Business Administration degree program, the BS in Healthcare Mangement degree program, the MBA degree program, the MS-Management degree program and HS-Healthcare Management degree program - without stepping foot onto Southeast's main campus.

-The Donald L. Harrison College of Business provides a comprehensive undergraduate program in business, as well as in MBA degree, an MS in Management degree and an MS in Healthcare Management degree.
-Undergraduate business students are able to select from an array of majors including accounting, finance, economics (with managerial economics or financial economics options), international business, administrative systems management, organizational administration, management (with anagement, human resource management and entrepreneurship), management information systems, and marketing (with marketing management and integrated marketing communication options).
+The Donald L. Harrison College of Business provides undergraduate programs in business, healthcare, and hospitality management, as well as in MBA degree, an MS in Management degree and an MS in Healthcare Management degree.
+Undergraduate business students are able to select from an array of majors including accounting, business administration, finance, economics, entrepreneurship, international business, management, and marketing.

-Internship opportunities exist with all majors and live cases are integrated into many undergraduate business courses.
-Marketing majors must complete an internship or business practica.
 MBA students may select among a general management option, an international business option, an environmental management option, an industrial management option, a finance option, a sport management option, an entrepreneurship option, and an accounting option.
 The MS-Management degree program is designed for those without an undergraduate degree in business but wishing to advance professionally in their business organization.
 The MS-Healthcare Management is available for students wishing to advance professionally in that sector of the economy.
-As with the undergraduate program, internships are available to MBA students and all MBA students must complete an applied research project.
+As with the undergraduate program, internships are available to MBA students.

 The Harrison College of Business is committed to assisting businesses, government agencies, not-for-profit organizations and key decision leaders to improve the regional business climate and the quality of life for Southeast Missourians.
 More than 300 students complete internships and other experience-based learning activities each year, bringing enthusiasm and needed skills directly to the workplace.

 Comprehensive data on the business and economic climate of southeast Missouri are maintained by the Center for Business and Economic Research (CEBR) that is under the Department of Economics and Finance.
 The CEBR identifies trends in local, state and national data and develops forecasts of the regional economy that are an invaluable aid to business planning and community development.
 Data and analyses are distributed throughout the region through the quarterly electronic publication of the Southeast Missouri Business Indicators.
 The center also conducts economic impact studies for public and private decision makers who want to know the impact of new and expanding business or public investment on employment, local and regional income and tax revenues.

 The Center for International Business Programs supports the undergraduate major in international business, is responsible for the development and administration of the college's international exchange programs that are available to students and faculty, and provides administrative support for the college's international immersion programs.
 The center also hosts international dignitaries (practitioners, government officials and academicians, alike) invited to campus to make special presentations to students, faculty and staff on questions of international importance.